dart-lang/language/accepted/2.12/nnbd/feature-specification.md

 Then, the top-level function defined by `main` in the exported namespace of _L_ is invoked as follows:

-If `main` can be called with with two positional arguments, it is invoked with the following two actual arguments:
+If `main` can be called with two positional arguments, it is invoked with the following two actual arguments:

 - An object whose run-time type implements `List<String>`.